 We are currently working on three applications: Rendering, Vision, and Robotics.
 These applications seem to be very different, but their core engines require scalable proximity computing.
 As a result, we focus on designing scalable proximity computing and their applications to those high-level applications.

 SGVR Lab has great expertise in rendering.
-We have covered topics including rasterization, ray-tracing and neural rendering.
-Rendering is an on-going book by Prof. Yoon.
-We have selected recent rendering-related work.
+We have covered several topics including rasterization, ray-tracing and neural rendering.
+Please refer to an on-going book by Prof. Yoon to learn more about the topics.
+Here, we have selected our recent rendering-related work.

 Artificial intelligence + rendering